ericlyeric/is27-fsd/README.md

 - the back-end has a few ajax request tests

 # Notes
-- application is deployed no Heroku (front-end + back-end)
+- application is deployed to Heroku (front-end + back-end)
 - some endpoints in the service are not used in the front-end, the routes were used during development